dansal0807/harrypoter-search/README.md

 ![logon_page](https://github.com/dansal0807/harrypoter-search/blob/main/imagens/logon_page.jpeg)

-Besides its page, it has a field for logout and a search choice:
+Besides its own page - in which shows the results it has been doing -, the user can find the fields for logout and for searching:

 ![search_page](https://github.com/dansal0807/harrypoter-search/blob/main/imagens/search_page.jpeg)